Faculty and Staff

 Anne Henochowicz

 Anne Henochowicz joined Aidan in the 2022-23 School Year.
-She trained in the communicative method of foreign language pedagogy at The Ohio State University, where she also taught beginning-to-intermediate Chinese.
-Anne has since taught at the Gaithersburg Chinese School and worked as a substitute at National Cathedral School.
-After a decade working in digital journalism, she is excited to be back in the classroom!
+She trained in the communicative method of foreign language pedagogy at The Ohio State University, where she earned her Masters in Chinese literature and folklore.
+Anne has taught Chinese to students of all ages, from absolute beginners to advanced learners.

 Anne gets outside as much as she can.
-She loves to garden and is learning to forage.
-Anne is also a Masters swimmer and swam across the Hudson River twice.
+She loves to garden, forage, hike, and swim.

 Jade Jackson